-- Can be user or system-generated depending on the GI - Requires a note that fully justifies the adjustment in both the line-item entry and schedule driven entry.
-Cost justification calculations may be included on the note or in a separate spreadsheet as applicable.
+- A new process will be added this biennium pursuant to AB 346.
+Since the base decision unit reflects the second year of the current biennium instead of actuals as in previous years, there may be ongoing costs approved in work programs in the interim not included in the proposed budget.
+Therefore, the work programs must be reviewed and any ongoing costs not included in base decision unit must be added through an M-150 adjustment. - Can be user or system-generated depending on the GL. - Requires a note that fully justifies the adjustment in both the line item entry and schedule driven entry.
+Cost justification calculations may be included on the note or in a separate spreadsheet as applicable. - Processing the schedules will remove certain amounts from the base decision unit through an M-150 decision unit adjustment because the amounts are either considered one-time (such as equipment schedule GLs) or they must be itemized through schedule driven base line items. - Itemize in the schedules only those base year costs that should be retained in the adjusted base budget.

-- Processing the schedules will remove certain amounts from the base decision unit through an M-150 decision unit adjustment because the amounts are either considered one-time (such as equipment schedule GLs) or they must be itemized through schedule driven base line items. - Itemize in the schedules only those base year costs that should be retained in the base budget.
-If a cost no longer exists, then no action is necessary because NEBS will eliminate the expenditure from the base budget once the schedule is processed.
-This only applies to system-generated M-150 decision unit adjustments and the costs tied to schedule-driven GLs. - All base line items inserted in schedules to itemize base year expenditures must reflect costs to maintain services at the existing level.
-Any new services/ costs must be reflected in a maintenance or enhancement decision unit.
+If a cost no longer exists, then no action is necessary because NEBS will eliminate the expenditure from the adjusted base budget once the schedule is processed.
+This only applies to system-generated M-150 decision unit adjustments and the costs tied to schedule-driven GLs.

+• All base line items inserted in schedules to itemize base year expenditures must reflect costs to maintain services at the existing level.
+Any new services/costs must be reflected in a maintenance or enhancement decision unit.

+Pursuant to AB 346 of the 82nd (2023) Legislative Session, the base decision unit is the appropriated or authorized amount to support ongoing expenditures budgeted to an agency by the Legislature for the second year of the current biennium, the following items may not be a common occurrence; however, they should be identified, reviewed and considered for a M-150 deci- sion unit adjustment if found in the base decision unit.